 By the time they are 10 years old, most children have already learned the basics of the universe or at least the Solar System at school.
 They already know the planets, they understand planets orbit around the Sun, and they know about the concepts of stars, and constellations.

 Getting a telescope will allow them to not start learning more specific knowledge as they become more and more curious and ask questions about the things they are observing.

-For example, taking a look at the Moon even with a low powered telescope will let you see its craters which immediately raises the question about how they got there so they will learn about asteroids.
+For example, taking a look at the Moon even with a low-powered telescope will let you see its craters which immediately raises the question about how they got there so they will learn about asteroids.
 Then they might wonder why Earth doesn’t have all these craters which in turn leads them to learn about our own atmosphere and how it has kept us (mostly) safe throughout millions of years.

 What can you expect to see with the selected telescopes.

-Here’s a small list with some of the things an entry-level telescope will allow you to watch and learn, but if someone is really interested in astronomy, this will only be the tip of the iceberg.
+Here’s a small list of some of the things an entry-level telescope will allow you to watch and learn, but if someone is really interested in astronomy, this will only be the tip of the iceberg.

 - The Moon will be visible in all its glory.
 You will be able to see all of it major craters, at least the ones on the light side.
 By delving deeper into its geology you might even be able to recognize the carters where the Apollo missions landed although seeing the actual landing sites is not possible as they are too small.